|House of Reminiscence||Comments - 08 March 2020|

 Since I joined the team, Aeriwen and Tamen have done an amazing job of rewriting the whole ShadowCraft UI with modern react-technology.
 It was an admirable effort that I was able to follow up on as they progressed.
 During that time, I got more involved all around the Rogue/TC community and by now am one of the main maintainers for the Rogue module in SimulationCraft, doing a lot of the implementations since 7.2.5, as well as a developer for HeroDamage.
 Fighting on all these fronts has made me shift priorities and, unfortunately, ShadowCraft suffered from that.
 I preferred to focus on the accuracy of SimC and helping with frontline research there.
 Since ShadowCraft got its great new UI, I feel like I did it injustice by not delivering as good an engine it deserved and I am very sorry for that.

 The Rogue specs have evolved a lot over the years.
 Increased complexity made formulations harder while the advantages of simulations and easier simulation access (e.g. via Raidbots) made SimC even more popular.
 ShadowCraft became mostly a job of updating it to match research already done elsewhere and to match simulations.
 Ultimately, the end of ShadowCraft comes and is based on both, issues of time-management and priorities.
 I am glad to have been part of this team of awesome people, even if only for a fraction of its lifetime.
 I am sure we all keep ShadowCraft in our memory as it will always have its prominent place in the history of Rogue theorycrafting and tools.

 |The Great Traverse Out Now||Comments - 25 May 2018|

-My first full album “The Great Traverse” is now available on several popular digital platforms.
+My first full album “The Great Traverse” is now available.
 It features new original songs as well as updated versions of previously released singles.
 It is quite a ride through over an hour of what I have come up with over the last couple of years.
 I hope you enjoy it.